loftwah/blog/src/content/blog/spotify-streaming-application.md

 Creating a streaming service may not have been the straightforward task I envisioned, but the result was a robust, Dockerized solution that handles on-hold music securely and reliably.
 If you’re considering a similar setup, know that while there will be challenges, each solution learned is an asset you can carry forward.

 Got questions about setting up streaming services?
-Drop a comment below, and I’ll be happy to share more details on configurations, troubleshooting, or DevOps strategies.
+Hit me up on socials, and I’ll be happy to share more details on configurations, troubleshooting, or DevOps strategies.

 ---